cubedro/frontier.ethereum.org/views/content/greeter.md

     ['Solidity' ]

-If instead the command returns an error, then read the documentation on how to install a compiler, use Aleth zero or use the  online solidity compiler.
+If instead the command returns an error, then read the documentation on how to install a compiler, use Aleth zero or use the  [online solidity compiler](https://chriseth.github.io/cpp-ethereum/).

 If you have Geth Solidity Compiler installed,  you need now reformat by removing spaces so it fits into a string variable [(there are some online tools that will do this)](http://www.textfixer.com/tools/remove-line-breaks.php):

-    var greeterSource = 'contract owned { /* this function is executed at initialization and sets the owner of the contract */ function owned() { owner = msg.sender; } address owner; } contract mortal is owned { /* Function to recover the funds on the contract */ function kill() { if (msg.sender == owner) suicide(owner); } } contract greeter is mortal { /* Define Answer */ event Answer(string answer); string greeting; /* this runs when the contract is executed */ function greeter(string _greeting) { greeting = _greeting; } /* main function */ function greet(string input) constant returns (string) { return input; } }'
+    var greeterSource = 'contract mortal { address owner; /* this function is executed at initialization and sets the owner of the contract */ function mortal() { owner = msg.sender; } /* Function to recover the funds on the contract */ function kill() { if (msg.sender == owner) suicide(owner); } } contract greeter is mortal { string greeting; /* this runs when the contract is executed */ function greeter(string _greeting) public { greeting = _greeting; } /* main function */ function greet() constant returns (string) { return greeting; } }'

-Once you successfully executed the above, compile it and publish to the network using the following commands:

-    var greeterCompiled = eth.compile.solidity(greeterSource)
+    var greeterCompiled = web3.eth.compile.solidity(greeterSource)

+You have now compiled your code.
+Now you need to get it ready for uploading, and it includes setting some variables up, like what is your greeting.
+Edit the first line below and execute these commands:

+    var myGreeting = "Hello World!"
     var greeterContract = web3.eth.contract(greeterCompiled.greeter.info.abiDefinition);

-    var greeterInstance = greeterContract.new("Hello World!",{data: greeterCompiled.greeter.code, gas: 3000000}, function(e, contract){
+    var greeterInstance = greeterContract.new(myGreeting,{from:web3.eth.accounts[0], data: greeterCompiled.greeter.code, gas: 1000000}, function(e, contract){
        console.log(e, contract);
-       console.log("----------");
+       console.log("Contract mined! \naddress: " + contract.address + "\ntransactionHash: " + contract.transactionHash);
     })

-       // contract instance
-       // contract === returnedContract

-    // returnedContract will later get the address attached to it automatically. (undefined at the beginning) returnedContract.address;

-    // Additionally the contract will have the `transactionHash` property, which is the current transactions hash.
-When one want to use to check itself. returnedContract.transactionHash;

-    var greeterTx = eth.sendTransaction({data: greeterCompiled.greeter.code, from: eth.accounts[0], gas:1000000, gasPrice: web3.toWei(1, "microether")});

-    var greeterTx = eth.sendTransaction({data: greeterCompiled.greeter.code, from: eth.accounts[0]});

-    var greeterTx = eth.sendTransaction({data: greeterCompiled.greeter.code, from: eth.accounts[0], gas:1000000});

-The code above compiles the code and publishes it to the network.
-You are paying gas and

-You will probably be asked for the password you picked in the beginning.
-You are choosing from which account will pay for the transaction.
-Depending on the current gas price, expect that this contract to cost approximately 0.5 ether.
+You will probably be asked for the password you picked in the beginning, because you need to pay for the gas costs to uploading your contract.
+This contract is estimated to cost 172 thousand gas to upload \(according to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/)\), at the moment of this writing gas on the test net is costing 1 to 10 microethers (nicknamed "szabo").
+To know the latest price in ether all you can see the [latest gas prices at the network stats page](https://stats.ethdev.com) and multiply both terms.

-You can take a look to see if your transaction is on the list of pending transactions waiting to be picked up:

-    eth.getPendingTransactions()

-Wait a minute for your transaction to be picked up and then type:

-    greeterAddress = eth.getTransactionReceipt(greeterTx).contractAddress
-    eth.getCode(greeterAddress)

-    eth.getCode(eth.getTransactionReceipt(greeterTx).contractAddress)

-    eth.getTransaction(greeterTx)
-    eth.getTransactionReceipt(greeterTx)
-    eth.getTransactionReceipt(greeterTx).contractAddress
-    eth.getBlock("pending", true).transactions

-This should return the code of your contract.
-If it returns “0x”, it means that your transaction has not been picked up yet.
-Wait a little bit more.
-If it still hasn't, check if you are connected to the network

-    net.peerCount

-If you have more than 0 peers and it takes more than a minute or two for your transaction to be mined, your gas price might have been too low.
-Go back to that command above and try playing around with the gas price or gas amount.
-Go too up and you might reach gas limit of the block, go too low and the price might be too low, or the gas insufficient for the transaction to be picked up.

-After your code has been accepted, eth.getCode(codeAddress) will return a long string of numbers.
+**Notice that that cost is not paid to the [ethereum developers](../foundation), instead it goes to the _Miners_, people who are running computers who keep the network running.
+Gas is set by market prices based on the current supply and demand of computation.**

+After less than a minute, the you should have a log with the contract address, this means you've sucessfully deployed it.
+You can verify the deployed code (compiled) by using this command:

+    eth.getCode(greeterInstance.contractAddress)

 If that’s the case, congratulations, your little Greeter is live!
 If the contract is created again (by performing another eth.sendTransaction), it will be published to a new address.

-Now that your contract is live on the network, anyone can interact with it by instantiating a local copy.
-But in order to do that, your computer needs to know how to interact with it, which is what the Application Binary Interface (ABI) is for.
-To generate a contract from ABI you have to do this:

-    greeterContract = eth.contract(greeterCompiled.greeter.info.abiDefinition)
+### Run the Greeter

+In order to call your bot, just type the following command in your terminal:

+    greeterInstance.greet();

+Since this contract changes nothing on the blockchain, then it returns instantly and without any gas cost.
+You should see it return:

+    'Hello World!'

+### Getting other people to interact with your code

+In order to other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them.
+In order to get each of them run these commands.

+    greeterCompiled.greeter.info.abiDefinition;
+    greeterInstance.address;

+Then you can instantiate the contract in any machine by using a code that uses this structure, replacing the ABI and the address returned previously:

+    var greeterInstance = eth.contract(ABI).at(Address);

+This particular example can be instantiated by anyone by simply calling:

+    var greeterInstance2 = eth.contract([{constant:false,inputs:[],name:'kill',outputs:[],type:'function'},{constant:true,inputs:[],name:'greet',outputs:[{name:'',type:'string'}],type:'function'},{inputs:[{name:'_greeting',type:'string'}],type:'constructor'}]).at('greeterAddress');

+Replace _greeterAddress_ with your contract's address.

 **Tip: if the solidity compiler isn't properly installed in your machine, you can get the ABI from the online compiler .
 To do so, use the code below carefully replacing greeterCompiled.greeter.info.abiDefinition  with the abi from your compiler.**

-After having created a local copy of the object, this is how you actually instantiate that object from a live contract address:

-    greeterInstance = greeterContract.at(greeterAddress)

-Alternatively, those two lines could be written together in a single call:

-    greeterInstance = eth.contract(greeterCompiled.greeter.info.abiDefinition).at(greeterAddress)

-**Tip:** The code above only work if you compiled the greeter yourself right now.
-If you want to send a single command to instantiate the greeter you can use the command below:

-    greeterInstance = eth.contract([{constant:false,inputs:[],name:'kill',outputs:[],type:'function'},{constant:false,inputs:[{name:'input',type:'bytes32'}],name:'greet',outputs:[{name:'',type:'bytes32'}],type:'function'},{inputs:[],type:'constructor'} ]).at(greeterAddress);

-Replace _greeterAddress_ with your contract's address.

-### Run the Greeter

-Your instance is ready.
-In order to call it, just type the following command in your terminal:

-    greeterInstance.greet();

-If your greeter returned “Hello World” then congratulations, you just created your first digital conversationalist bot!
-Try again with:

-    greeterInstance.greet.call("hi");

-### Watching for answers

-**THIS CODE IS NOT WORKING YET**

-    var event = greeterInstance.Answer();

-    // watch for changes
-    event.watch(function(error, result){
-      if (!error)
-        console.log(result.args.answer);

-        console.log(JSON.stringify(result, null, 2))
-    });

-    event.stopWatching()

-    // Or pass a callback to start watching immediately var event = greeterInstance.answer({}, greeterAddress, function(error, result){
-      if (!error)
-        console.log(result);
-    });

 ### Cleaning up after yourself: